SantosPauloRF/SantosPauloRF/README.md

-<h1 align="Left">Hello!!
+<h1 align="center">🙂 Hello!!
 I am Paulo Faria.
-Thanks for visiting my github! 😃</h1>
+Thanks for visiting my github! 🙃</h1>

 <p align="Left">
 I am a professional with alot of capability and desire to learn.
 I have been studying web development.
 Just finished basic courses of javascript, html, css, react.js and node.js.
-I am looking for oportunities to start working with those techs and develop myself with real job situations.
+I am looking for oportunities to start working with those techs and develop myself with real job situations. 💻
 </p>
 <p align="Left">
  I belive to have the rigth profile to work with app and web developing becouse i like alot learn new things and technologies.
 Also i like to be challenged all the time.
 That motivates me to keep it going.
 I like to solve problems and creating new things.
-I am very creative and proactive person.
+I am very creative and proactive person. 💻
 </p>
 <p align="Left">
- Also i have 4 very cute kittens!
+ Also i have 4 very cute kittens! 😼😽😺😺
 </p>

 <div align="Left">